 1. Keep in touch with your TMC

-24-hour out-of-hours support really comes into its own when there is a change that affects travel plans, particularly if your traveler is out on the road.
-A 24-hour service year round in more than 65 countries ensures your travelers get home as quickly as possible with little hassle.
-Egencia estimates it saved business travelers 22,000 hours in 2015 through its AssistMe click-to-call mobile service.
+24-hour out-of-hours support really comes into its own when there is a change that affects travel plans, particularly if your traveller is out on the road.
+A 24-hour service year round in more than 65 countries ensures your travellers get home as quickly as possible with little hassle.
+Egencia estimates it saved business travellers 22,000 hours in 2015 through its AssistMe click-to-call mobile service.